The Secret of Rebuilding Jerusalem: Attributing the Destruction to Ourselves

 Guarding the Eyes and Becoming "Ayin" (Nothingness)

-Reb Noson emphasizes that the Geulah will come through a person who says: "The entire destruction is only because of me."
+Rebbe Noson emphasizes that the Geulah will come through a person who says: "The entire destruction is only because of me."
 If even one person would truly guard his eyes, the Geulah would come immediately.
-However, a deep problem lies here: we need to both guard our eyes and simultaneously attain the state of "Ayin" (complete self-nullification).
+However, a deep problem lies here: we need to both guard our eyes and also be in a state of "Ayin" (complete self-nullification).

-A person might say, "I will close my eyes," but deep down think that he is better than everyone else and that others are worse than him.
-This is a flaw in the ointment (literally: a sheep's tail with a thorn in it).
-On the other hand, to say "I am Ayin" while simultaneously opening one's eyes to forbidden sights—this is certainly not being "Ayin."
-Because if you truly knew that you are nothing, you would not open your eyes at all.
+A person might say: "I will close my eyes," but deep down think that he is better than everyone else and that others are worse than him.
+This approach has a hidden flaw.
+On the other hand, to say "I am nothing" while simultaneously opening one's eyes to forbidden sights—this is certainly not being "Ayin."
+Because if you truly knew that you are "Ayin," you would not open your eyes at all.
 Therefore, the spiritual work is to attribute the destruction solely to ourselves, since every person, according to his sins, has a share in the destruction of the Beis HaMikdash in every single generation.

 The Secret of Judgment: Why Do the Nations of the World Judge Us?

-The question is asked: Why do the nations come and judge us?
-Reb Noson explains this based on the verse:
+The question arises: Why do the nations come and judge us?
+Rebbe Noson explains this based on the verse:

 When we judge one another incorrectly, we blemish the attribute of justice.
-As a result, this judgment clothes itself in wickedness—in Nebuchadnezzar, in the Nazis, and in the nations of the world who come to judge us and subjugate us.
-All of this happens only because we judge our friends with incorrect judgments.
+As a result, justice clothes itself in wickedness—in Nebuchadnezzar, in the Nazis, and in the nations of the world who come to judge us and oppress us.
+All of this happens only because we pass incorrect judgments on our friends.

 ---